 THE BASIC PRINCIPLES IN THE FREA CONCEPT

 - In a recirculation system of this type there is no direct discharge to the surrounding water environment.
 The particulate matter is removed and fermented for later use as fertilizer or biogas fuel.
-The outlet water is lead into large root zone lagoons, where the water will seep for later full or partly re-usage in the production on the farm.
+The outlet water is lead into large infiltration basins, where the water will seep for later full or partly re-usage in the production on the farm.

-- The farm is established on poor soil with a large content of sand and gravel, where the natural given conditions for water extraction and seepage of the needed water amount will be substantially better than on soil with mould and clay.
+- If the farm is established on poor soil with a large content of sand and gravel, where the natural given conditions for water extraction and seepage of the needed water amount will be substantially better than on soil with mould and clay.

-- The water extraction is constructed as drainage in 4-5 meters depth, and the positioning will be partly under the seepage zone and on the ground next to the seepage zone.
-The seepage zone is established as parallel basins with horizontally placed overflow pipes in the centre for equal distribution of the outlet water.
-The basins are established as root zone lagoons
+- The water extraction is constructed as drainage in 4-5 meters depth, depending on soil, and the positioning will be partly under the seepage zone and on the ground next to the seepage zone.
+The seepage zone is established as basins with horizontally placed overflow pipes in the centre for equal distribution of the outlet water.

 - The water exchange in the FREA farm consists of the spray bar water that can be used for cleaning the drum filter (if such mechanical cleaning is installed), backflushing of bio filters and evaporation.
 The resulting need for fresh water will be in the range 40-80 l/s and only consists of groundwater.